-These are your high risk life insurance individuals who may work in a hazardous occupation or have dangerous hobbies, such as riding a motorcycle, racing or skydiving, and they too tend to have to pay higher premiums than the average Joe.
+These are your high-risk insurance individuals who may have high-risk occupations or have dangerous hobbies, such as riding a motorcycle, racing, scuba diving, or skydiving, and they too tend to have to pay higher premiums than the average Joe.

 Individuals who do not have a full-time permanent U.S. residence or reside outside of the U.S. for 3 months or more annually are considered non-U.S. residents.
 Citizenship is not a determining factor in defining a non-U.S. resident.

-Plainly stated, we are the BEST solution for term and whole life insurance for people with medical impairments or taking medication or any other high risk factors.
+Plainly stated, we are the BEST solution for term life insurance and whole life insurance for people with medical impairments or taking medication or any other high-risk factors.

 - Call us for a Phone Interview – We have created an extensive questionnaire that will cover your medical history.
 You can call us at 888-603-2876 and complete the Pre-App Questionnaire over the phone.
 The more we understand your medical condition, the better armed we are for step 2.